 Oamaru Intermediate promotes learning through an Integrated Inquiry Approach.
-Programmes of work are based on topics that allow for depth of coverage, are significant in the lives of children, assist children to make connections and acknowledge the purpose for their learning.
+Programmes of work are based on topics that allow for the depth of coverage, are significant in the lives of children, assist children to make connections and acknowledge the purpose for their learning.

 Topics of work are based on class, school or local resources and issues.
 We recognise this creates meaningful learning experiences and creates shared responsibility for student learning.
-As a result ownership of learning and opportunities for creativity are developed.
+As a result, ownership of learning and opportunities for creativity are developed.

 The school places a strong emphasis on children developing sound reading strategies.
 Emphasis is placed on developing the reading strategies and capabilities of individual students.
-Our approach therefore, is to teach students in groups, alongside children of similar needs.
+Our approach, therefore, is to teach students in groups, alongside children of similar needs.
 There is an expectation that all pupils read nightly as part of their homework commitment.
 In addition to class reading programmes, children are encouraged to make full use of our school library which is being continually re-stocked with up-to-date material.
 Specific guidance on library use is given.
 A list of our library stock along with issues and returns is fully computerised.

 Children excelling in sporting areas are encouraged to enter North Otago events and make themselves available for representative teams.
 Correct clothing is essential for free body movement and for obvious hygiene reasons.
 We rely on parents’ support and assistance in ensuring that the school Physical Education uniform requirements are met.

 Health education at this level deals with social issues including, Peer Pressure, Self Esteem, Puberty, Drug Awareness, Keeping Ourselves Safe and Healthy Eating.
 We are only too pleased to answer parental enquiries about the programme.
-An initial consultation form has been sent home with this prospectus.

 The school choir is active throughout the year, presenting school and public performances.